xyqlx/rain/README.md

 | raindropVelocity | the vertical velocity of rain |
 | windVelocity | the horizontal velocity of rain |

+## Other features

+- Parameter's value can be initialized by url parameters
+- Url parameter will be updated when you change the value of the parameter

 ## Problems

 - If you toggle the page to background and then toggle back, the animation may be paused